Raigyo/react-netflix-clone/README.md

 store.getState()
 // => {"name":"Vincent","age":42}

+//ACTION CREATORS
+//Functions that take arguments and return an action.

 //ACTION 1 (it will display the state again) const action1 = {
  type: "INCREMENT_AGE", //type is mandatory